SwayaanTechnologies/JavaScript/README.md

    console.log(localVariable); // Accessing local variable
 }
 myFunction();
-// console.log(localVariable); // This would cause an error because localVariable is not accessible outside the function
+// console.log(localVariable); // This would cause an e rror because localVariable is not accessible outside the function
 ```

 **5.Variable Reassignment**: You can change the value of a variable after declaring it.